albermax/innvestigate/README.md

 ## Installation

-iNNvestigate can be installed with the following commands.
+iNNvestigate is based on Keras and TensorFlow 2 and can be installed with the following commands:
-The library is based on Keras and therefore requires TensorFlow 2:

 ```bash
 pip install innvestigate
 ```

+**Please note that iNNvestigate currently requires disabling TF2's eager execution.**

 To use the example scripts and notebooks one additionally needs to install the package matplotlib: